 |Faculty||Bond Business School|

-2. Apply knowledge of management accounting to resolve organisational strategy, planning and control problems, and communicate effectively its application in addressing problems.
-(Graduate attributes 1 and 3)
+3. Apply knowledge of management accounting to resolve organisational strategy, planning, and performance evaluation problems.

 4. Resolve a scenario of ethical conflict by applying the standards, ethics, and professional values of the accounting profession.

 5. Produce professional-quality business documents, analysis, and reports.

 6. Demonstrate the ability to initiate, plan and execute a group project in collaboration with others.